ndlarsen/ndlarsen.github.io/_posts/2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup.md

 ```
 If you're getting permission related errors refer to [this](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) for a solution.

-### Creating data
-Randomuser provides a REST API we can use to generate structural indentical but random data.
-The endpoint `https://randomuser.me/api/?results=10` generates 10.
-I've already done that and if you want to use the same dataset as I am it is available [here](https://github.com/ndlarsen/fullstack-webapp-guide/blob/master/mongodb/users.json).

 ### Project structure
 I created a project structure as outlined below.
 ```